kkwell/rpi-with-splash-screen/README.md

 Add a splash screen to a custom raspberry pi image with rpi-image-gen and Plymouth.

-This has been tested on both ARM64 Mac and AMD64 Mac laptops.
+The build process has been tested on both ARM64 Mac and AMD64 Mac laptops.

 AMD is much slower as expected due to emulation.

+# configure for your target board

+In `macmind_rpi_customizations/config/macmind_rpi_w_splash.cfg` you will need to set the device class to either pi4 or pi5 depending on your board

+# build and install

 ```sh
 git clone https://github.com/jonnymacs/rpi-with-splash-screen